yoonghan/walcron-microfrontend-shared/README.md

 ## Getting started

-Use it, for reference refer to stories for example, or clone it and run it via storybook.
+Clone the codes and refer examples by running storybook.

 ## Development commands